nimh-sfim/lab-docs/get_started_afni.md

 - [Working with ROIS][afni_ROIs]
 - Analyzing [task][afni_task_teams] and [rest][afni_rest_teams] data (Note: these are stored on our internal Teams channel)
 - [Work with Layers][afni_layers]
+- [Use AFNI on Biowulf][ap_paper_repo] - Examples from the repo associated with the AFNI_proc.py paper, which all are run on Biowulf.

 ## Help, I'm still confused